 Bed and Breakfast

-Similar to an Airbnb, staying at a bed and breakfast is another option for a short-term rental while you’re looking for a flat to live in Edinburgh.
+Staying at a bed and breakfast is another option for a short-term rental while you’re looking for a flat to live in Edinburgh.
 One of my flatmates stayed at a bed and breakfast for a month when she first moved to Edinburgh from Beijing.

 Book here: Bed and Breakfasts in Edinburgh